ting0602/DV_HW2_ParallelCoordinatePlots/README.md

-# HW1_ScatterPlots
+# HW2_ParallelCoordinatePlots
-**NYCU Data Visualization and Visual Analytics HW1**
+**NYCU Data Visualization and Visual Analytics HW2**

-Using D3.js to implement a web-based scatter plot to show the attached iris dataset.
+Using D3.js to implement a web-based parallel coordinate plot to show the attached iris dataset.

+Hint: Users can change the order of the axis.

 iris dataset: http://vis.lab.djosix.com:2023/data/iris.csv
 ## Usage
 ### 1. Clone Repository
 ```
-git clone git@github.com:ting0602/HW1_ScatterPlots.git
+git clone git@github.com:ting0602/HW2_ParallelCoordinatePlots.git
 ```
 ### 2. Open File (index.html)
-In this page, you can select the x-axis (and y-axis) label to show the values of one of the attributes, such as sepal length, sepal width, petal length, and petal width.
+In this page, you can select the order of the y-axis label to show the attribute relations, such as sepal length, sepal width, petal length, and petal width.

 When you hover over a point with the mouse, the information for that point will be displayed.